 Credit Card Loyalty - How Much Is Enough?

-We were recently discussing credit card loyalty programs with Iain Turnbull from National Australia Bank and he said something that really got us thinking.
-Iain said; “there is not enough interchange in the UK to run the credit card loyalty programs we have historically.
+We were recently discussing credit card loyalty programs with Head of Cards from National Australia Bank and they said something that really got us thinking.
+They said; “there is not enough interchange in the UK to run the credit card loyalty programs we have historically.
 There is just enough interchange in Australia.
 Somewhere between the two is an interchange threshold critical to how credit card loyalty programs reward customers”.

 There is an international research project into the impact of falling budgets on Loyalty Programs unfolding before us!